ssquantum/PyDex/docs/README.md

-﻿PyDex
+﻿#### PyDex ####
 Version 0.0
-A master script manages independent modules for experimental control:
+A master python script manages independent modules for experimental control:
-	• Starts up the camera to receive acquisition triggers from DExTer
-	• Sets multirun to change variables in an experiment
-	• In a sequence:
-		○ The master script synchronises the run number
-		○ DExTer triggers the camera to take an image (or several images if re-imaging) ○ The camera manager sends a signal with the image array to the image saver and to the image analysis ○ Image analysis processes the image, image saver saves the image (separate threads) ○ Monitor receives signals from image analysis and DAQ

 Each module is a Python class that inherits QThread.
-We use the PyQt signal/slot architecture so that each module can run independently and not hold the other up.
+We use the PyQt signal/slot architecture with TCP communication so that each module can run independently and not hold the other up.

 Included modules:
 	• Master (on the main thread)